This article details the minimum requirements your system must meet to run Appian.

 The latest version of the Appian mobile app is always backward-compatible with previous supported Appian versions, so we encourage you to upgrade to take advantage of new features and enhancements.

 The Appian Mobile Android application is generally supported on the latest version of Android OS and three prior major versions.
-As of today, we support Android 12, Android 11, Android 10, and Android 9.
+As of today, we support Android 13, Android 12, Android 11, and Android 10.

 We do our best to maintain support for older Android OS versions.
 So you should still be able to use the Appian Mobile application on older OS versions.
 However, we do not commit to addressing issues specific to an unsupported version.